 Purpose Changes the current TAP instruction.
 Length 4 bits.

-Operating mode In the SHIFT-IR state, the instruction register is selected as the serial path between TDI and TDO.
+Operating mode In the SHIFT-IR state, the instruction register is selected as the serial path between TDI and TDO .
 During the UPDATE-IR state, the value in the instruction register becomes the current instruction.

-During the CAPTURE-IR state, the binary value 0001 is loaded into this register.
+During the CAPTURE-IR state, b0001 is loaded into this register.
 This value is shifted out during SHIFT-IR.
 On reset, IDCODE becomes the current instruction.

-The least significant bit of the register is scanned in or out first.
+The least significant bit of the register is scanned in and out first.